buddhamagnet/cv/README.md

 ## DATABASES

-I reach beyond ORMs (Active Record, Doctrine et al) to squeeze as much power and efficiency from the databases that back many of the applications I use and build and am no afraid of SQL.
+I reach beyond ORMs (Active Record, Doctrine et al) to squeeze as much power and efficiency from the databases that back many of the applications I use and build and am not afraid of SQL.
 I also have some experience with the NoSQL breed and am dipping into Postgres.

 ## MODERN JAVASCRIPT AND CSS